 Open shelving is perhaps the most controversial of the design ideas on this list.
 But as with most things in life, it’s all about balance.

 Too many cabinets in your small kitchen might feel cramped and claustrophobic.
 On the other hand, too many open shelves will feel cluttered.
+However, with the right balance, open shelves can work wonders for your tiny space.
+For example, you can replace your upper cabinets with open shelves to create an illusion of open space.

-Style your shelves like a pro25 Genius Ways to Organize Your Small Kitchen
+25 Genius Ways to Organize Your Small Kitchen

 But if you’re not ready to rip out your cabinetry, you can still achieve the look by simply removing your cabinet doors.